-In my view, it is important to carry out complete due diligence before you enter into an agreement as there are a number of matters to check or consider when looking to open new licensed premises.
+In our view, it is important to carry out complete due diligence before you enter into an agreement as there are a number of matters to check or consider when looking to open new licensed premises.
 Some of those matters are:

 - the provisions under the district plan to see what you can do on-site as of right and for what activities you will need to apply for consent;